bauerxcelmedia/tachyon/README.md

 Tachyon is inspired by Photon by Automattic.
 As Tachyon is not an all-purpose image resizer, rather it uses a media library in Amazon S3, it has a different use case to [Photon](https://jetpack.com/support/photon/).

-Tachyon uses the [Sharp](https://github.com/lovell/sharp) (Used under the license Apache License 2.0) Node.js library for the resizing operations, which in turn uses the great libvips library.
+Tachyon uses the [Sharp](https://github.com/lovell/sharp) (used under the Apache License 2.0) Node.js library for the resizing operations, which in turn uses the great libvips library.

-## Looking for a different Tachyon?
+## Looking for a Different Tachyon?

-Tachyon by Human Made provides image resizing services for the web, and is specifically designed for WordPress.
+Tachyon by Human Made provides image resizing services for the web and is specifically designed for WordPress.
 "Tachyon" is named after the [hypothetical faster-than-light particle](https://en.wikipedia.org/wiki/Tachyon).

-Other software named Tachyon include:
+Other software named Tachyon includes:

 * [Tachyon by VYV](https://tachyon.video/) - Video playback and media server.
 * [Tachyon by Cinnafilm](https://cinnafilm.com/product/tachyon/) - Video processing for the cinema industry.